 The Market Supplement Review Committee (MSRC) reviewed updated documentation submitted in the annual review process regarding the market supplement for the Respiratory Therapist classification.
 The initial market supplement report was released by the Market Supplement Review Committee August 6, 2002 and implemented on October 16, 2002.
-The Respiratory Therapist classification has had annual reviews in 2003, 2004, 2005 and now 2006.
-The decision each time was to maintain the existing market supplement.
-This latest report is to be considered as part of the on-going review of the market supplement process for this classification as described in the SAHO/HSAS Letters of Understanding pertaining to the Market Supplement Process.
+The Respiratory Therapist classification has had annual reviews in 2003, 2004, 2005, 2006 and now.
+A market supplement was implemented in May 2008 due to the market supplement adjudication process.
+This latest report is to be considered as part of the on-going review of the market supplement process for this classification.